dotnet/upgrade-assistant/CONTRIBUTING.md

 **Finding an issue to work on**

   We've created a separate bucket of issues, which would be great candidates for community members to contribute to.
-We mark these issues with `help wanted` label.
+We mark these issues with the `help wanted` label.
 You can find all these issues [here](https://github.com/dotnet/upgrade-assistant/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22).

 Within that set, we have additionally marked issues which are good candidates for first-time contributors.
 Those do not require too much familiarity with the codebase and are more novice-friendly.
 Those are marked with `good first issue` label.
 The full list of such issues can be found [here](https://github.com/dotnet/upgrade-assistant/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22).